-In June 2010, after Phase I trials in the US were completed, the company entered a strategic alliance with South Korea-based HK inno.N in gastrointestinal diseases, and reached an out-licensing agreement covering South Korea, China including Hong Kong, and Taiwan for the commercialization of tegoprazan in September 2010.
+In June 2010, following the completion of Phase I trials in the US, the company entered a strategic alliance in gastrointestinal diseases with South Korea-based CJ HealthCare Corporation (KOSDAQ: 195940, now HK inno.N).
+Under this alliance, the company granted exclusive out-licensing rights with a sublicense option for development, manufacturing, and sales of tegoprazan in East Asia, including South Korea, China (including Hong Kong), and Taiwan.
 The geographic regions covered gradually increased from 2019, and currently HK inno.N has been granted rights to cover the entire world except Japan.